Honoring island women for Women’s History Month

 March is Women’s History Month, a time to honor and celebrate the contributions of women in society.

 Block Island is benefited every day by the work of a diverse and hard-working group of women: the majority of high-level island positions are held by women.
-The Block Island Times will be honoring the contributions of these women with a month-long series, which began last week with women involved with conservation and land stewardship.
-This week’s edition will be focused on women in the arts and education departments.
+The Block Island Times will be honoring the contributions of these women with a month-long series, beginning this week.

 We asked the following questions: 1) What brought you to the island?
 2) What is your background?
 3) What does it mean to be a woman on Block Island?
 4) What has been your proudest achievement?
 5) What words of encouragement would you give to other women?